zcrayman/tut-data/2/README.md

 >
 ```

+You are now all set up to proceed with this part of the tutorial.

 ## Import Spring Data MongoDB

-Import spring-data-mongodb into your project by adding it to your `build.gradle` list of dependencies:
+Import **spring-data-mongodb** into your project by adding it to your `build.gradle` list of dependencies:

 `build.gradle`
 ```gradle